What is Nape Piercing end Back Neck Piercing?

-- Once again, everything is cleaned up and now you are a proud owner of nape piercing.
+- Once again, everything is cleaned up and now you are a proud owner of nape piercings.
 Congratulations!
 You pay for this piece of jewelry, it is not provided by the studio.

 Pain of Back piercing

 Most people worry about the pain they will have to endure.
-Well, regardless of the place, any perforation to the body hurts.
+Well, regardless of the place surface piercing, any perforation to the body hurts.
 So, for all those who can’t bear any pain, it is really better to skip any kind of piercing.
-Though it may not cause as much pain as ear, nose, or finger piercings, it still hurts a bit.
+Though dermal piercing may not cause as much pain as ear, nose, or finger piercings, it still hurts a bit.
 Find another cool thing – better happy than in pain, right?

 Back of Neck Piercing: Healing time